 the recent market prices of, and demand for, publicly traded common stock of generally comparable companies; and

-other factors deemed relevant by the Underwriter and us.
+other factors deemed relevant by the Placement Agent and us.

 Indemnification and Control

-We have agreed to indemnify the Underwriter against certain liabilities, including liabilities under the Securities Act.
-If we are unable to provide this indemnification, we will contribute to the payments the Underwriter and its affiliates and controlling persons may be required to make in respect of these liabilities.
+We have agreed to indemnify the Placement Agent against certain liabilities, including liabilities under the Securities Act.
+If we are unable to provide this indemnification, we will contribute to the payments the Placement Agent and its affiliates and controlling persons may be required to make in respect of these liabilities.

-The Underwriter and its affiliates are engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
-The Underwriter and its affiliates may in the future perform various financial advisory and investment banking services for us, for which they received or will receive customary fees and expenses.
+The Placement Agent and its affiliates are engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
+The Placement Agent and its affiliates may in the future perform various financial advisory and investment banking services for us, for which they received or will receive customary fees and expenses.

-Our Relationship with the Underwriter
+Our Relationship with the Placement Agent

-In the ordinary course of their various business activities, the Underwriter and its affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments of the issuer.
-The Underwriter and its affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
+In the ordinary course of their various business activities, the Placement Agent and its affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments of the issuer.
+The Placement Agent and its affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.

 Investment Limitations if We Do Not Obtain a Listing on a National Securities Exchange